-On March 30, 2007, the Company entered into an unsecured multi-currency revolving credit facility agreement with Sumitomo for an aggregate of US\$40.0 million to refinance the S\$60.0 million facility with Oversea - Chinese Banking Corporation Limited ("OCBC") that was due to mature on July 26, 2007.
-The facility is available for three years from the date of the facility agreement and will be utilised by the Company to finance its long-term general working capital requirements.
+On March 30, 2010, the Company entered into an unsecured multi-currency revolving credit facility agreement with Sumitomo for an aggregate of US\$30.0 million to refinance the US\$40.0 million facility that was due to mature on March 30, 2010.
+The facility is available for one year from the date of the facility agreement and will be utilized by the Company to finance its long-term general working capital requirements.
 The terms of the facility require, among other things, that HLA retains ownership of the special share and that the Company remains a principal subsidiary (as defined in the facility agreement) of HLA.
-The terms of the facility also include certain financial covenants with respect to the Company's tangible net worth (as defined in the agreement) as at June 30 and December 31 of each year not being less than US\$120 million and the ratio of our total net debt (as defined in the agreement) to tangible net worth as at June 30 and December 31 of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
-The Company has also undertaken to make available to the bank, within 180 days after the end of its financial year (beginning with financial year 2007), copies of its audited consolidated accounts as at the end of and for that financial year.
-The credit facility expired on March 30, 2010 and was refinanced for US\$30.0 million with the same bank.
+The terms of the facility also include certain financial covenants with respect to the Company's consolidated tangible net worth (as defined in the agreement) as at June 30 and December 31 of each year not less than US\$200 million and the ratio of our total consolidated net debt (as defined in the agreement) to tangible net worth as at June 30 and December 31 of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
+The Company has also undertaken to make available to the bank within 180 days after the end of its financial year (beginning with financial year 2007), copies of its audited consolidated accounts as at the end of and for that financial year.

-US\$30.0 million credit facility with Sumitomo:
+US\$30.0 million credit facility with Sumitomo Mitsui Banking Corporation, Singapore Branch ("Sumitomo") (cont'd)